On Dirichlet, Poncelet and Abel problems: Generic biquadratic curve

-Note that we can replace $t= \tilde t+K$ in order to deal with an even function.
-Note that the mapping \re{Bax_par} is an analytic diffeomorphism from fundamental parallelogram, factored by a standard way into torus, onto $\tilde C$.
+Note that one can perform the following substitution $t= \tilde t+K$ to allow dealing with an even function.
+Note that the mapping \re{Bax_par} is an analytic diffeomorphism from a fundamental parallelogram, factored into a torus by the standard way, onto $\tilde C$.